pythonindia/inpycon-blog/content/blog/2020-call-for-proposals-announcement.md

 ## Have any more questions?
 We are here to help!

-Ping us on [Zulip](https://pyconindia.zulipchat.com/) or IRC (#pyconindia) Or contact the coordinators through email:
+Feel free to ping us on [Zulip](https://pyconindia.zulipchat.com/) or IRC (#pyconindia) or contact the coordinators through email:

 - Anirudha - [anirudhastark@gmail.com](mailto:anirudhastark@gmail.com)
 - Ritesh - [udr.ritesh@gmail.com](mailto:udr.ritesh@gmail.com)
 - The team: [cfp@in.pycon.org](mailto:cfp@in.pycon.org)

-We look forward to seeing all of your proposals filling our inboxes in the coming months!
+We look forward to seeing your proposals filling our inboxes in the coming months!
+Till then stay safe, stay vanilla!

 <div class="text-center">
   <img src="https://media.giphy.com/media/f0TvnEmF5yPLO/giphy.gif">
 </div>

-Written by Vipul Gupta (@vipulgupta2048)
+Written by Vipul Gupta ([@vipulgupta2048](https://twitter.com/vipulgupta2048))